 Programs: Advisory Solutions & Labs - EIR Emeritus, Speaker, Team Mentor, Idea to Plan, NSF I-Corps, CoMotion Innovation Gap Fund, CoMotion DubPitchLinkedIn

-Mohan is an entrepreneur with over 35 years’ experience in leadership, marketing, and engineering management in the semiconductor and consumer electronics industry.
-Mohan has been involved in new ventures ever since starting his career at DEC in Massachusetts in 1985 that eventually led him to Redmond, WA in 1996.
-At Pixelworks, he was responsible for growing the consumer TV and LCD Panel consumer electronics chip business into a multimillion-dollar outfit over a period of nine years before starting OneRadio Corporation in 2016, a spinoff from the University of Washington.
-Mohan has a passion for making a difference with a laser focus on a purpose-driven approach to creating new solutions.
-For him, working through uncertain unchartered waters has been the norm.
+Mohan is an entrepreneur with over 35 years of experience in leadership, marketing, and engineering management in the semiconductor and consumer electronics industry.
+Mohan was responsible for growing the consumer TV and LCD Panel consumer electronics chip business at Pixelworks into a multimillion-dollar outfit over nine years.
+In 2016, he started OneRadio Corporation, a University of Washington spinoff.
+Mohan has a passion for making a difference, with a laser focus on a purpose-driven approach to creating new solutions.
+For him, working through unchartered waters has been the norm.
 His expertise lies in identifying pathways from concept to commercialization and putting a team together to build on the idea and lay the foundation for scaling big.

 In 2014, I resigned from Pixelworks to spend more time with my family.
 I had always wanted to be associated with the University of Washington again and give back my time as I had fond memories of my work with UW during my DEC days and the executive program I completed in 1999.
 In addition, I wanted to engage with and learn from some of the brightest minds at the UW.
 My chance meeting with Patrick Shelby in 2014 started my engagement with CoMotion.
 I got involved with CoMotion as an Entrepreneur-in-Residence (EIR) where I helped mentor budding entrepreneurs and principal investigators as part of the CoMotion Innovation Gap Fund in the areas of engineering, life sciences, and clean energy.
 I also helped with presentations on strategy for Fundamentals for Startups.
 I also assist with other CoMotion activities (DubPitch, Pitch Screening) on a regular basis.